Pranav082001/Smart-Office-Support-AI-Agent-UdS/README.md

 **None of the `*_credentials.json` or `*_token.json` files should ever be committed** — they're in `.gitignore`, but double-check before pushing if you're setting this up in a repo that already has committed copies.

+## Verifying it's working

+The easiest way to confirm all three integrations are wired up correctly is to sign in to the Gmail account the agent is pointed at (currently `ssaw56502@gmail.com` — get the password from whoever set it up, it isn't stored in this repo) and check each service directly:

+- **Gmail**: send a test email to that address (e.g. with `mcp_servers/send_test_emails.py --limit 1`), then run `support_agent.py`.
+Refresh the inbox — the email should disappear from Unread, and if the agent decided to reply, a sent reply should appear in Sent.
+- **Calendar**: for an URGENT email, the agent schedules a follow-up reminder — check [Google Calendar](https://calendar.google.com) for a new event a few hours out after a run.
+- **Notion**: check the configured ticket database for a new page after a run that logged a ticket — `list_tickets` (or just the Notion UI) should show it with the right category/priority/status.

+If any of these don't show up, re-check the credentials/env vars above, and watch the terminal output from `support_agent.py` — it logs every tool call and its result as it runs, which usually makes it obvious which step failed.